rust-lang/reference/docs/authoring.md

 When assigning rules to new paragraphs, or when modifying rule names, use the following guidelines:
 1. A rule applies to one core idea, which should be easily determined when reading the paragraph it is applied to,
 2. Other than the "intro" paragraph, purely explanatory, expository, or exemplary content does not need a rule.
 If the expository paragraph isn't directly related to the previous, separate it with a hard (rendered) line break
-3. Rust Code examples and tests do not need their own rules
+3. Rust code examples and tests do not need their own rules
 4. Notes do not need rules.
 For other admonition types, use the following guidelines:
     * Warning: Omit the rule if and only if the warning follows from the previous paragraph.
-    * Target Specific Behaviour: Always include the rule
+    * Target specific behaviour: Always include the rule
-    * Edition Differences: Always include the rule
+    * Edition differences: Always include the rule
-    * Version History: Omit the rule if the present behaviour is explained in the immediately preceeding rule.
+    * Version history: Omit the rule if the present behaviour is explained in the immediately preceeding rule.
 4. The following keywords should be used to identify paragraphs when unambiguous:
     * `intro`: The beginning paragraph of each section - should explain the construct being defined overall.
     * `syntax`: Syntax definitions or explanations when BNF syntax definitions are not used